-- 1-Sep Last day for students to drop or withdraw 'Jump Start' classes WITHOUT academic penalty. - 4-Sep Labor Day holiday (campus closed). - 5-Sep First day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit. - 5-Sep 6th Class Day (Census Day).
-Last day for students to drop classes and receive a refund for Fall 2 classes. - 11-Sep Last day for students to drop classes or withdraw WITH academic penalty for 'Jump Start' classes. - 11-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty Fall 2 classes. - 13-Sep 12th Class Day (Census Day).
-Last day for students to drop classes and receive a refund for regular Fall classes. - 20-Sep First day of classes for Fall Late Start Semester. - 20-Sep On-line and on-campus Registration ends for Fall Late Start classes. - 21-Sep Last day of classes for the 'JumpStart' Option. - 25-Sep Fall 20th Class Day.
-Students dropped from classes for non-payment (after 5 p.m.) for Fall, Fall 2, Fall 3, and Late Start classes.
+- 3-Sep Labor Day holiday (campus closed).
+4-Sep First day for students to notify the department of - their major of their intent to graduate and to schedule a degree plan audit.
+4-Sep 6 th Class Day (Census Day).
+Last day for students • to drop classes and receive a refund for Fall 2 classes.
+8-Sep Last day for students to drop classes or withdraw WITH academic penalty for 'Jump Start' classes.
+10-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty Fall 2 classes.
+12-Sep 12 th Class Day (Census Day).
+Last day for students to drop classes and receive a refund for regular Fall classes.
+20-Sep Last day of classes for the Fall 5 'JumpStart' option.
+24-Sep First day of classes for Fall Late Start Semester.
+24-Sep Last day for students to drop or withdraw WITH academic penalty for Fall 2 classes.
+24-Sep Fall 20th Class Day.
+Students dropped from classes for non-payment (after 5 p.m.) for Fall , Fall 2, Fall 3, and Late Start classes. ······································

-- 25-Sep Last day for students to drop or withdraw WITH academic penalty for Fall 2 classes. - 26-Sep Last day to register late; last day to drop and add classes for Fall Late Start classes. - 29-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty; last day for students to petition to audit a class for Fall Semester.
+26-Sep Last day to register late; last day to drop and add classes for Fall Late Start classes.
+28-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty; last day for students to petition to audit a class for Fall